CSDGroup/aisegcell/README.md

 | whole cell segmentation | 2D grayscale | <img src="https://github.com/CSDGroup/cell_segmentation/raw/main/images/cellseg.png" title="example whole cell segmentation" width="180px" align="center"> | Trained on a data set (link to data set) of 226 images (~12k cells). | link to model weights (link to zenodo/model zoo) |

 ## Testing
-A trained U-Net can be tested with `cellseg_test`. `cellseg_test` returns predicted masks and performance metrics. `cellseg_test` can be called with the following arguments:
+A trained U-Net can be tested with `cellseg_test`.
+We provide a [notebook](https://github.com/CSDGroup/cell_segmentation/blob/main/notebooks/unet_example.ipynb) on how to test with U-Net. `cellseg_test` returns predicted masks and performance metrics. `cellseg_test` can be called with the following arguments:

   - `--help`: show help message
   - `--data`: Path to CSV file containing test image file paths.
 The CSV file must have the columns `bf` and